inflmts/gh-pages/README.md

 - `-r, --remote <remote>`

-  The remote to push to.
+  The named remote to push to.
 The default is `origin`.

+- `-R, --remote-url <url>`

+  The remote URL to push to.
+If specified, this overrides `-r, --remote`.

 - `-b, --branch <name>`